Anyone can be a hero

 With tremendous help from Vicki Schutz of Dreamcatcher Rattery, the two developed a network designed to place as many rats in loving homes as possible and have been working hard to make Second Chance Heroes a simple, compassionate option for retired laboratory rats who are eligible for the life of a beloved family member.
 Second Chance Heroes does not take a stance on animal research, but rather welcomes with open arms the rats that laboratories are able to rehome.

 Saving lives, one rat at a time

 At Second Chance Heroes, we are dedicated to working closely with laboratories to foster rats that have retired from their busy jobs as scientists.
 We strive to place them into loving homes that will provide them with high quality care as well as love and affection.

 We are regularly asked to take in rats that need to be rehomed for various reasons.
-They may be feeder rats, rats who need behavioral rehabilitation, or simply pet rats whose families are no longer able to care for them.
 We are here to support those making the difficult decision to rehome their pets, and place them into loving homes whenever we are able.
 When we do not have the ability to bring the rats into our care, we counsel owners on rehoming options.